What is a product backlog? (And how to create one)

 A product backlog is an ordered list of tasks, features, or items to be completed as part of a larger product roadmap.
 With an effective product backlog, you can assign developers daily, weekly, or monthly tasks that target your end goals and help you build a better product.
 Learn how to create a product backlog, plus tips on how to prioritize the items in your backlog.

-A product backlog is an ordered list of tasks, features, or items to be completed as part of a larger roadmap.
+A product backlog is an ordered list of tasks, features, or PBIs (product backlog items) to be completed as part of a larger roadmap.

 Product creation begins with an idea, and it takes a dedicated team to create something special.
 Yes, even the iPhone was once just a prototype that made its way to mainstream popularity thanks to the right team.
 When managing a Scrum team of developers, staying organized is crucial for product success.